Philipp161198/Philipp161198/README.md

-## Please request access for private projects at philip.waechter@hotmail.de
+## Please request access for private projects at philipp.waechter@hotmail.de
 ## There are currently only private projects on this account.

 <!--